 In 1971, USAC ran a much larger oval than even Indianapolis or Daytona.
 That year, the speedsters travelled down to the 2.874 mile oval in Rafaela, Argentina.
 The twin 150 milers on the standard back-and-forth oval’s low banks, though successful and held without tragedy, were never repeated.
 USAC also had Talladega, of all tracks, on its calendar after merging with CART in 1980, but when the merger fell through halfway through the season and CART split off, the race was cancelled.

-Even today, all sorts of vehicles continue to lap the high banks of the famous tri-oval and its road course.
+Even today, all sorts of vehicles continue to lap the high banks of the famous tri-oval and its road course, including SCCA open wheelers on its road course.
 However, open wheelers at Daytona’s oval has been something no series has been willing to try again – except for a few parade laps of vintage USAC Championship Cars in 2009.

 “Testing!!”, April 12th, 2006 article on Daytona’s website